bad-logic/microservices/README.md

 => start k8s cluster\
 => RUN below command to generate secrets in the cluster\
 => kubectl create secret generic jwt-secret --from-literal=JWT_KEY=someRANDOMjwtKEY\
+=> kubectl create secret generic stripe-secret --from-literal STRIPE_KEY=yourstripesecretkey\
 => RUN skaffold dev which will create docker images and eventually run the kubernetes deployments files that is inside the infra directory.\
 => go to your k8s cluster ip in the browser

 USING DOCKER COMPOSE:\